Everything PR News

 The real lesson for communicators

 Here is the part the industry keeps getting wrong.
 The Kardashian machine looks improvised and runs like infrastructure.
 Consistent positioning.
 A portfolio of operators maturing into a CMO-led brand structure.
 Deliberate volume control.
 News cycles treated as a managed asset.
 Fast recovery.
+A founder pivot executed with a serious operating team.
+Cause work that produced actual outcomes.
 Those are not celebrity tricks.
 They are the fundamentals of brand management, run at unusual intensity in public.

 The lesson feels even more relevant now because discovery itself has changed.
 Questions that once began on Google increasingly begin inside AI-generated search and answer platforms.
 Brands with deep, consistent, widely distributed public narratives are easier for those systems to retrieve and summarize accurately.
 By that standard, the Kardashian brand was built unusually well for the current media environment long before the technology arrived.